 The evaluator must ensure that the ST includes the following statement attesting that there are no other ways for data to be transferred between VMs other than those listed in FDP_VMS_EXT.1.1:

 A Guest VM cannot access the data of another Guest VM, or transfer data to another Guest VM other than through the mechanisms described in FDP_VMS_EXT.1.1 when expressly enabled by an authorized Administrator.
-There are no known design or implementation flaws that permit the above mechanisms to be bypassed or defeated, or for data to be transferred through undocumented mechanisms.
+There are no design or implementation flaws that permit the above mechanisms to be bypassed or defeated, or for data to be transferred through undocumented mechanisms.
 This claim does not apply to covert channels or architectural side-channels.

 FDP_PPR_EXT.1 Physical Platform Resource Controls